rsyslog/rsyslog/source/installation/packages.rst

 new features, better performance and sometimes even a fix for a bug that the distro did not backport, you can use alternative packages.
 Please also note that the project team does not support outdated versions.
-While we probably can help with simple config questions, for anything else we concentracte on current versions.
+While we probably can help with simple config questions, for anything else we concentrate on current versions.

 The rsyslog project offers current packages for a number of "big" distributions.